 6.4.
-LOADING A PROGRAM TO BOT'N ROLL ONE A+
+LOADING A PROGRAM TO BOT'N ROLL ONE A

-In the Arduino programming environment, you will find several example programs that you can load onto the robot.
+On the Arduino IDE application, you will find several example programs that you can load to your robot.

-Click on "File -> Examples -> 01.Basics -> Blink" and a new window will appear with the code for this example.
+Click on "File -> Examples -> 01.Basics -> Blink" and a new window with the code of this example will show up.